Email FacebookTwitterMenu burgerClose thin

 Many alternative assets, such as real estate or private placements, are less regulated than public stocks and bonds.
 This can make them more vulnerable to fraud, mismanagement or large losses if the investment fails.
 Investors must also be prepared for more complex paperwork and tax reporting requirements than with a standard Roth IRA.

 Choosing a reputable custodian is essential.
 Self-directed IRAs must be held by a qualified custodian or trustee, but not all custodians perform the same level of oversight.
-Some only process transactions and will not evaluate the legitimacy of an investment or its tax implications
+Some only process transactions and will not evaluate the legitimacy of an investment or its tax implications.

 Liquidity is another important factor.
 Assets like real estate or private equity are harder to sell quickly if you need cash.
-Unlike publicly traded securities, there may be no ready market for these investments, so selling could take months or even years.
+Unlike publicly traded securities, there may be no ready market for these investments.
+Therefore, selling could take months or even years.
 This makes it important to balance your portfolio with both liquid and illiquid assets so you can access funds without triggering early withdrawals or tax penalties.

 Strong recordkeeping and compliance practices can protect your Roth IRA’s tax-advantaged status.
 Documenting all transactions, consulting with a tax professional and seeking legal advice for complex deals can reduce these risks.